hpi-xnor/bitorch/examples/dlrm/README.md

 - `--checkpoint-dir` path to where checkpoints shall be stored
 - `--checkpoint-load` path to checkpoint to load from

-### model args

-- `--model` specify name of model you want to train.
-Choose from `lenet,resnet,resnet152v1,resnet152v2,resnet18v1,resnet18v2,resnet34v1,resnet34v2,resnet50v1,resnet50v2,resnete,resnete18` or `resnete34`

-Each model can have specific arguments.
-Check them by calling `python image_classification.py --help`.

 ### dataset args

 - `--datset` name of dataset to train on.
-Chose from `mnist, cifar10, cifar100` and `imagenet`
+Chose from `criteo`
 - `--download` toggles if dataset if not present at `--dataset-dir` should be downloaded.
-Only available for `mnist` and `cifar10`.
 - `--dataset-dir` path to dataset.
 - `--num-worker` sets number of workers for dataloading